MileHacker Logo

 Before You Go

-Confirm Malaysia's entry and visa regulations well before heading to ensure a smooth arrival.
+Confirm Malaysia's entry and visa regulations well before your trip to ensure a smooth arrival.
 Rules depend on your nationality.
-Always check the latest official Malaysian immigration website for specific details related to your passport.
+Always confirm the current official Malaysian immigration website for specific details related to your passport.

 Online Submissions

-Most foreign visitors submit the Malaysia Digital Entry Card (MDAC) online within three days prior to arrival.
-Finish the MDAC through the official Malaysian Immigration Department portal.
+Most foreign visitors submit the Malaysia Digital Arrival Card (MDAC) online within three days prior to arrival.
+Complete the MDAC through the official Malaysian Immigration Department portal.
 This electronic submission simplifies your arrival process.

 Preparations